erigontech/erigon/docs/programmers_guide/guide.md

 Following the emitting of the `LEAF`, or `EXTENSION`, or no opcode, another opcode is emitted, which corresponds to adding an extra digit to the digit set of the groups dictionary item.
 If this step has resulted in the creation of a new entry, then `BRANCH` or `HASHER` opcode is emitted, with the operand being the the extra digit.
-If this step just added a new digit to an existing entry, then `ADD` opcode is emitted, with the operand being the exta digit.
+If this step just added a new digit to an existing entry, then `ADD` opcode is emitted, with the operand being the extra digit.
 The choice between emitting `BRANCH` and emitting `HASHER` depends on whether the structural information is used to produce the root hash or to build the trie.

-The following, optional, part of the step only happens if the common prefix of the current key and the preceeding key is longer or equal than the common prefix of the current key and the suceeding key, in other words, at least one prefix group needs to be "closed".
+The following, optional, part of the step only happens if the common prefix of the current key and the preceding key is longer or equal than the common prefix of the current key and the succeeding key, in other words, at least one prefix group needs to be "closed".
-Closing a prefix group means that the algorithm invokes its step recursively (unless the group that was closed was the one with the empty prefix, wich encompasses all the keys), using prefix of the closed group as the current key, and the succeeding key simply passed on.
-Preceeding key is found by searching (in the groups dictionary) for the smallest group that contains the one that was just closed.
+Closing a prefix group means that the algorithm invokes its step recursively (unless the group that was closed was the one with the empty prefix, which encompasses all the keys), using prefix of the closed group as the current key, and the succeeding key simply passed on.
+Preceding key is found by searching (in the groups dictionary) for the smallest group that contains the one that was just closed.
 This means the longest sub-prefix of the prefix of the closed group.
-If no such entry exists int the group map, empty string is used as the preceeding key.
+If no such entry exists int the group map, empty string is used as the preceding key.

 We will walk through the steps of the algorithm for the leaf `30`, and then for the leaf `31`.
 For `30`, the key is `33113123`.
 Its max common prefix with neighbours is `3311`.
 The digit immediately following this prefix is `3`.
 Therefore, entry `3311 => {2}` is found in the group dictionary, and replaced with `3311 => {2, 3}`.
 Since this is a non-recursive invocation, and the remainder `123` is 3 digits long, opcode `LEAF 3` is emitted, followed by `ADD 3`.
-Optional part of the step happens, and the step gets invoked recursively with current key being `3311`, and preceeding key identified as `3` (there were no prefix group with prefix `33` or `331` yet).
+Optional part of the step happens, and the step gets invoked recursively with current key being `3311`, and preceding key identified as `3` (there were no prefix group with prefix `33` or `331` yet).

 In the recursive step, max common prefix is `331`, therefore a new entry `331 => {1}` is created in the groups dictionary,